Skip to main content

 A common first two years in General Engineering provide you with the broad knowledge required to effectively work on multi-disciplinary engineering problems.
 The course structure offers a huge amount of flexibility – you could join us on a electronic engineering pathway but decide to pursue civil engineering at the end of your second year.
 We believe in empowering our students to make informed decisions that would best serve their future careers.

 After your first two years, you will start to specialise in Civil, Electrical, Electronic or Mechanical Engineering, and supplement this discipline-specific knowledge with Engineering Design activities and focused practical skills.
-You can further specialise in your final year, with two additional choices: Aeronautical Engineering and Renewable Energies, learning advanced topics at the forefront of engineering knowledge whilst working with a world-leading academic on a research and development dissertation project, the highlight of many of our students’ degrees.
+You can further specialise in your final year, with three additional choices: Aeronautical Engineering, Renewable Energies, and Bioengineering, learning advanced topics at the forefront of engineering knowledge whilst working with a world-leading academic on a research and development dissertation project, the highlight of many of our students’ degrees.

 You will study four modules in engineering, one in mathematics and one optional module.
 In your engineering modules, you will examine 3D Computer-Aided Design (CAD) software and implement engineering algorithms into computer code.
 You will also take part in a group design activity where you have to design, build and test a device to solve a specific engineering challenge.
 Recent examples include miniature hydroelectric generators and chain-climbing robots.